TREEcg/LDES-Snapshot/README.md

 ## How to create a snapshot

+First, you have to install the package.

 ```bash
 npm install @treecg/ldes-snapshot
 ```

+To create a snapshot of an LDES, there are two options.

+The first option is to create a snapshot on a N3 Store.
+This way of creating a snapshot is straightforward.
+Load the ldes in a Store and then create the snapshot.
+As simple as that!
+However, there is a downside: This approach will only work for an LDES that can be completely be loaded into memory.
+Which means it only works for small LDESs.

+The second option is to create a snapshot streamingwise using a [Transform](https://nodejs.org/api/stream.html#class-streamtransform).
+As input a stream of [members](https://github.com/TREEcg/types/blob/main/lib/Member.ts) is required.
+This stream is then piped through the transformer which will, when the stream stops, emit a stream of snapshot members (which are version materialized).
+While working with streams might be a little more difficult, it allows to create a snapshot of a bigger LDESs as an LDES does not have to be loaded in memory.

+## Creating a snapshot using an N3 Store

 Below is an example of how to use this package.
 As LDES, the example from [version materialization ](https://semiceu.github.io/LinkedDataEventStreams/#version-materializations)in the LDES specification is used.